ManukMinasyan/stellar-ui/docs/index.md

 Fully styled and customizable components for Vue 3.

 This module has been developed by the [minasyan.info](https://minasyan.info) team, its goal is to provide everything related to UI when building a Vue app.
 This includes components, icons, colors, dark mode but also keyboard shortcuts.

 ## Features

 - Built with Headless UI and Tailwind CSS
--  HMR support through Nuxt App Config
 - Dark mode support
 - Support for LTR and RTL languages
 - Keyboard shortcuts
--  Bundled icons
+- Icons
 - Fully typed

 ## Credits